BiomeResearchTeam/data-hunters-chapters/_chapters/010-chapterbook-theme/old 020-dataframes.md

 ---
 title: DataFrames
 slug: dataframes
-abstract: Uh, using a dataframe as tabular metadata?
+abstract: Uh, ysing a dataframe as tabular metadata?
 Then why not use Excel?
 ---

 # I nostri metadati come DataFrame